Loading Golf Stats...

 Simpson started his rookie season with a bang in 2009, but since then, we haven't seen that spark.
 He's played well enough to stay safely within the top 125 the last couple years, but more is expected of Simpson.
 His best finish last season came at a fall event, which is never a good sign.
 He also ended the season with only two top-10s.
 Simpson has a lot of potential, but considering we haven't seen much on the course since early 2009, he's probably not worth last year's number this year.
 Simpson is a fantastic putter, ranking in the top 25 in each of his first two seasons on the PGA TOUR.

 Simpson was a rookie to watch heading into the 2009 PGA TOUR season; and after earning top-10s in each of his first two career starts, it appeared that Simpson was off to a fine inaugural season.
 A rough patch in the middle of the season derailed that those hopes, but Simpson managed to finish strong by recording three top-13s in his final six events.
 Simpson's potential is still there, and he will be a very valuable player in salary cap leagues in 2010 due to his lower finish on the money list last season.

 More Fantasy News

-Simpson fired a five-under 65 on Monday at the BMW Championship to finish 17-under and tied for sixth.
+Simpson recorded a two-over 74 on Sunday at the Fortinet Championship to finish eight-under and tied for 30th.